mlafleur/mlafleur.github.io/_posts/2011-04-13-porting-to-myspace-using-silverlight.md

 The HTML Place Holder control from Telerik allows you to display HTML content within the Silverlight canvas.
 After checking with MySpace, I was told this was an acceptable use of Silverlight on MySpace.

 I started by creating a Silverlight project.
 It is quite simple really, a single canvas with the HTML Place Holder control on it (set to 100% height and width) .
-I then added some code to handle the initÂ parameter for the URL to display.
+I then added some code to handle the init parameter for the URL to display.

 In my App.xaml.cs I added: